 The winners in the Party Primary or Convention will be the candidates who appear on the ballot in November.
 Except in very rare cases, all candidates must first win a Party Primary or Convention.
-Write-in campaigns are theoretically possible, but they rarely succeed.
-Third-party candidates are theoretically possible, but unless a candidate has as much money as Ross Perot, running as a third-party candidate probably won’t be successful and the votes may not even be counted or reported.
+Write-in campaigns and third-party candidates are theoretically possible, but they rarely succeed.

-- Primary endorsements are often made by the Party’s “County Committee” (or Township Committee, etc.), which is elected by the Precinct Committeemen of the Party.
+Primary endorsements are often made by the Party’s Township Committee, which is elected by the Precinct Committeemen of the Party.

 - To change things, we must change the laws.

 - To change the laws, we must change the people who make them.

 - To get elected, your candidate must be on the ballot.

 - To get on the November ballot you must win the Primary.